Israel's army says it will advance preparations for the first phase of Trump's plan

 Unclear what it means for Palestinians suffering in Gaza

-The next steps are also unclear for Palestinians in Gaza who are trying to piece together what it means in practical terms.
+The next steps are also unclear for Palestinians in Gaza who are trying to piece together what it means in real terms.

+“What we want is practical implementation. ...
+We want a truce on the ground,” said Samir Abdel-Hady, in Gaza’s Khan Younis.
+He worried that talks will break down like they've done in the past.

 Israeli troops are still laying siege to Gaza City, which is the focus of its latest offensive.
 On Saturday Israel's army warned Palestinians against trying to return to the city calling it a “dangerous combat zone".